PizzaBox/imageOnSave/README.md

 ```
 <Photoshop install location>/Presets/Scripts/Event Scripts Only
 ```
-**If you photoshop directory is on your c:/ drive, you may have to save the file somewhere else (ie: /downloads), then copy/paste it into the above directory.**
+**If your photoshop directory is on your c:/ drive, you may have to save the file somewhere else (ie: /Downloads), then copy/paste it into the above directory.**
 * The script is now installed!
 Nice work.

-## Using the script
+## Installing the script in Photoshop
 * Open Photoshop
 * Navigate to File->Scripts->Script Events Manager... to open the Events Manager